RajaMBZ/HUSHmate-swing-wallet/README.md

 ### Known issues and limitations

-1. Issue: ZECmate Swing Wallet is not compatible with applications that modify the Zcash `wallet.dat` file.
+1. Issue: HUSHmate Swing Wallet is not compatible with applications that modify the HUSH3 `wallet.dat` file.
 The wallet should not be used with such applications on the same PC.
 For instance some distributed exchange applications are known to create watch-only addresses in the
 `wallet.dat` file that cause the GUI wallet to display a wrong balance and/or display addresses that do not belong to the wallet.
 1. Limitation: if two users exchange text messages via the messaging UI TAB and one of them has a system clock, substantially running slow or fast by more than 1 minute, it is possible that this user will see text messages appearing out of order.
 1. Limitation: if a messaging identity has been created (happens on first click on the messaging UI tab), then replacing the `wallet.dat` or changing the node configuration between mainnet and testnet will make the identity invalid.
 This will result in a wallet update error.
-To remove the error the directory `~/.ZECmate/messaging` may be manually renamed or deleted (when the wallet is stopped). **CAUTION: all messaging history will be lost in this case!**
+To remove the error the directory `~/.HUSHmate/messaging` may be manually renamed or deleted (when the wallet is stopped). **CAUTION: all messaging history will be lost in this case!**
 1. Limitation: The list of transactions may not show all outgoing ones (specifically outgoing Z address transactions).
 A corresponding issue [#1438](https://github.com/zcash/zcash/issues/1438) has been opened for the Zcash developers.
-1. Limitation: The CPU percentage shown to be taken by zcashd on Linux is the average for the entire lifetime of the process.
+1. Limitation: The CPU percentage shown to be taken by komodod on Linux is the average for the entire lifetime of the process.
 This is not very useful.
 This will be improved in future versions.
-1. Limitation: When using a natively compiled wallet version (e.g. `ZECmate.exe` for Windows) on a very high resolution monitor with a specifically configured DPI scaling (enlargement) factor to make GUI elements look larger, the GUI elements of the wallet actually do not scale as expected.
-To correct this on Windows you need to right-click on `ZECmate.exe` and choose option:
+1. Limitation: When using a natively compiled wallet version (e.g. `HUSHmate.exe` for Windows) on a very high resolution monitor with a specifically configured DPI scaling (enlargement) factor to make GUI elements look larger, the GUI elements of the wallet actually do not scale as expected.
+To correct this on Windows you need to right-click on `HUSHmate.exe` and choose option:
 ```
 Properties >> Compatibility >> Override High DPI scaling behavior >> Scaling Performed by (Application)
 ```